michaeldayreads/reference/terms.md

 A method to describe an interface that is independent of any particular implementation language.
 CORBA is an example.

+# DNS

+The collection of RFC's and their implementation that grew out of the original `HOSTS.txt` maintained within the ARPANET to map human memorable names to IP addresses.

+Communication generally uses UDP on port 53.

+> This is why Amazon's DNS is called `Route 53`.

 # NIC

 Network Interface Controller provides access to the physical and data link layers for communication, e.g. ethernet or wifi.